-With our Italian lessons for Numbers to 100 you will learn "Numbers to 100" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Numbers that are multiples of 10 up to 100.
+With our Italian lessons you will learn the topic "Numbers to 100" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 numbers that are multiples of 10 up to 100.

 Each Italian lesson consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Italian lesson available, beginner and intermediate.